 You can access your salary information, sick day balance and print your pay stubs by accessing a self-service employee system available through the internet.
 Log on to the payroll portal with your DOE email ID.

 Members must have their paychecks deposited directly into their personal savings or checking account through the department’s Electronic Fund Transfer Program.
 You can enroll online.
-Download the form and submit it directly to the department’s Payroll Division.
-The fax number is (718) 935- 3702.
+Download the form and submit it directly to the department’s Payroll Division with supporting documents.

 Problems with your paycheck?

 Delays in getting paid?
 Errors in the payment amount?
+Call us!
 The UFT can help you cut through the red tape and resolve paycheck problems with the DOE.
-Please consult your chapter leader or a salary rep at your UFT borough office.